carloartieri/8bit_raspi_pixel_art_display/README.md

 - Added Metal Man and Crash Man sprites as well as Flash Man stage background to *Mega Man 2* animation routine.
 - Added Blue Iron Knuckle sprite and Forest background to *Zelda 2* animation routine.
 - Added Jason out of Sophia and Area 3 background to *Blaster Master* animation routine.

-**2018.08.07**

-- Added *Kirby's Adventure* animation routine.
-- Added new sprites and backgrounds to *Super Mario Bros.
-3* animation routine.
-- Added new background to *Final Fantasy* animation routine.

 See [complete Changelog here](changelog.md).